apache/cloudstack-documentation/source/plugins/vxlan.rst

 - Enable the families ipv4, ipv6 and evpn
 - Announce the IPv4 (10.255.192.12/32) and IPv6 (2001:db8:100::1/128) loopback addresses
 - Advertise all VXLAN networks (VNI) detected locally on the hypervisor (vxlan network devices)
-- Use ASN 4200800212 for this hypervisor (each node has it's own unique ASN)
+- Use ASN 4200800212 for this hypervisor (each node has it is own unique ASN)

 BGP and EVPN in the upstream network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~